-Thinking of starting a new online eCommerce Website?
-Wonder where most sites fall short and why many fail?
+Thinking of starting a new online eCommerce website?
+Ever wonder where most sites fall short and why many fail?
 I bet you'd like to avoid making as many mistakes as possible, right?

-Here are a few of the initial variables you need to consider and embrace before you even think of starting your business!
+Here are a few of the initial variables you need to consider and embrace to give your WordPress eCommerce website the best chance for success.

 Mistakes to Avoid for New eCom WordPress Sites